alligrader/alligrader.github.io/index.md

 - Ran a number of small, one-on-one meetings, mostly conceptual in nature.
 (3 hours)
 - Explored our options for using GitHub Integrations and applied for Early Access (30 minutes)
 - Build this website (30 minutes)
+- Planned out the remaining user stories for the entire semester (1.5 hours)

 ## Connor

 ## Daniel

+- Planned out the remaining user stories for the entire semester (1.5 hours)

 ----------------------